paypal/paypal-ios/Guides/paypal-checkout.md

 ## Overview

-When the buyer taps your PayPal button, you call `createPayPalSession()` (with buyer identity, return URLs, and user action) and create the order — then call `start()` with just the order ID. `createPayPalSession()` is required and must come first.
+When the buyer taps your PayPal button, you call `createPayPalSession()` (with the session type, an optional buyer identity, return URLs, and user action) and create the order — then call `start()` with just the order ID. `createPayPalSession()` is required and must come first.

 **Prepare the session before checkout.** `start()` requires a prepared shopper session, created by `createPayPalSession()`.
 Until it has been called, `start()` will not proceed — it returns a `sessionNotStarted` error on its completion handler.
 Preparing the session carries the buyer identity, return URLs, and user action to PayPal and determines whether checkout uses the PayPal app or the in-app browser.